openclonk/openclonk/README.windows.txt

-	plus MSYS (or any other shell that can run configure and make) plus DXSDK 9 (if you want DirectX support) this is currently only tested by crosscompiling from Linux. only g++-4.1 and older can compile clonk, g++-4.2 and newer are incompatible.
+	plus MSYS (or any other shell that can run configure and make) plus DXSDK 9 (if you want DirectX support) this is currently only tested by crosscompiling from Linux.

 NoNetwork
 =========